meshx-org/neon/docs/rfcs/029-sharding-phase1.md

 read.
 All reads to a particular shard would still flow through one node, but the disk capactity & I/O impact of servicing the read would be distributed.

+### Relieving pageserver of WAL-ingestion work

+The business of decoding the WAL stream and sending page deltas to the relevant pageservers is stateless and does not need to be part of the pageserver.

+Moving this into a separate service would be advantageous:
+- avoid a CPU/network "hot spot" on the 0th shard when dealing with a tenant doing lots of writes.
+- we may use non-storage EC2 instances to do the fan-out work, which are cheaper per-cpu-core
+- we may scale the CPU/network resources for ingestion independently of how we scale pageservers for capacity

 ## FAQ/Alternatives

 ### Why stripe the data, rather than using contiguous ranges of keyspace for each shard?